 statein React.js is immutable, you cannot change it directly.
 You have to use a particular method

 state.
 Vue.js, on the other hand, uses mutable objects for storing data.

 Next thing I would like to point is two-way data binding in Vue.js.

-Employer data in Vue.js is build like that:
+Employer data in Vue.js is built like that:

 As you can see above,

 Flux is the application architecture used for building client-side web applications.
-It complements view components by utilizing a unidirectional data flow.
+It complements view components by utilising a unidirectional data flow.
 It’s more of a pattern rather than a formal framework.
 Both React.js and Vue.js are widely used with libraries that implement Flux pattern.
-For React it’s Redux, for Vue it’s Vuex.
+For React, it’s Redux, for Vue it’s Vuex.

-Vue.js and React.js are great, powerful tools for creating frontend for your web applications.
+Vue.js and React.js are magnificent, powerful tools for creating a frontend for your web applications.
 They have much in common, but there are some distinguishing differences.